 LUX: What is your vision for raising the profile of the women’s game?

 GK: Whilst we are a men’s professional Tour first and foremost, we have worked with our friends at the Ladies European Tour and LPGA Tour to create a series of mixed gender events.
-We have two on our calendar at the moment – the Volvo Scandinavian Mixed and the ISPS Handa World Invitational.
+In 2022 there was the Volvo Scandinavian Mixed and the ISPS Handa World Invitational.
 These are great opportunities to show that women’s golf is just as entertaining as the men’s game.
-In fact, we had the first ever female winner on the DP World Tour last year as Sweden’s Linn Grant won the Scandinavian Mixed.
+In fact, we had the first ever female winner on the DP World Tour in 2021 as Sweden’s Linn Grant won the Scandinavian Mixed.
 She played unbelievable golf that week and I’m proud that we could give her a platform to compete against her male counterparts.
 I truly believe that golf can be the most inclusive game in the world.
 The handicap system in the amateur game means that people can compete against each other on an equal footing, regardless of their skill level, and our mixed gender events are just one way to showcase that ethos.
 I am also a big fan of the Solheim Cup – which is played the week before the Ryder Cup later this year.

 LUX: Have your team had success in reducing environmental impacts?

-GK: 2022 saw us measuring our carbon footprint across eight key tournaments to identify a baseline to work from, so full data on our emission reductions will start coming through this year.
-However, we are already seeing some really positive developments.
+GK: 2022 saw us measuring our carbon footprint across eight key tournaments to identify a baseline to work from, so full data on our emission reductions have started coming through this year.
+We have seen some really positive developments.
 For example, we require a lot of temporary power generators at our tournaments, because a golf tournament is basically held in a large field, and we have switched from traditional diesel generators to bio fuelled powered ones which is reducing emissions by up to 94%.
 We have also reworked our schedule to try and group tournaments together geographically to reduce air travel and we will be making more headway on that in 2024.
 We have also started trialling remote TV production techniques with our partner Tata to reduce the amount of people we fly out to events.
 The recent Singapore Classic was a major trial for us in this respect.
 We had 29% fewer TV staff in Singapore – they were working remotely in the UK from Stockley Park – which saved 140 tonnes of CO2, the equivalent of 850,000km in a diesel powered family car.

 LUX: While you can create KPIs for courses, real estate, logistics, materiel, processes, how do you guide behaviours and set standards for spectators, fans?